hermantai/CodePath-TwitterClient/README.md

   * A user can press the "show more" item to fill the gap exists in the timeline.
 The gap exists because when we fetch new tweets, the oldest of them may still be much newer than the tweets we have before.
+  * Show my replies to tweets (not sure how to show replies from others)

 ## Video Walkthrough